Lesson 22. Guide to Using For-Each Loop in Java | Learn Basic Java

 What is a For-Each Loop?

-The for-each loop (also known as the enhanced for loop) is a special type of loop in Java used to iterate through each element in an array (array
+The for-each loop (also known as the enhanced for loop) is a special type of loop in Java used to iterate through each element in an array (array) or a collection (Collection).

 Key differences compared to the traditional for loop: